Sajor on WWII comfort women: Speak up against injustice and not wait for 50 years

 By Marivir Montebon

-New York - Filipino feminist activist Indai Sajor, one of the pioneers of the creation of the Women's International War Crimes Tribunal (WIWCT), said it was high time for her to sit down and finish writing the book on how this pioneering war crime tribunal on sexual slavery came about.
+New York - Filipino feminist activist Indai Sajor, one of the pioneers of the creation of the Women's International War Crimes Tribunal (WIWCT), said it was high time for her to sit down and finish writing the book on how this trail blazing war crime tribunal on sexual slavery came about.

 On a pleasant summer afternoon at her New York apartment, Sajor said that the WIWCT on Japan’s military sexual slavery is an international law landmark initiative that recognized rape and sexual slavery as a crime against humanity.